awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 ## Step 2: Create IAM Policies That Grant Permissions to Billing Data<a name="tutorial-billing-step2"></a>

 Next, create custom policies that grant both view and full access permissions to the pages within the Billing and Cost Management console\.
-For general information about IAM permission policies, see [Managed Policies and Inline Policies](access_policies_managed-vs-inline.md)\.
+For general information about IAM permissions policies, see [Managed Policies and Inline Policies](access_policies_managed-vs-inline.md)\.

 **To create IAM policies that grant permissions to billing data**